Creative Writing BA (Hons) module details

 You will explore innovative and constructive approaches to journalism, such as peace journalism, constructive journalism, and solution journalism, which aim to create opportunities for change through journalism.
 You will gain an understanding of practical elements of writing an entertaining, interesting and compelling first person opinion column, why these columns are more popular today in magazines and newspapers and write your own columns on your own blog.
 We will also look at review writing and the journalistic similarities here with opinion writing.
 You will be encouraged to find an area of popular culture they are interested in and review your experience of it, honing your work, practising techniques and styles, until your writing is up to industry standard.

-Constructive journalism report, 50%: You will write a 2500 word including and explanation of chosen constructive approach, with analysis and proposal of constructive output.
+Constructive journalism report, 50%: You will write a report including and explanation of chosen constructive approach, with analysis and proposal of constructive output.

-Review and column writing, 50%: You will write a 2500 word review or column.
+Review and column writing, 50%: You will write a review or column.

 Media route - Public Relations and Strategic Communications